Bexar County Court Plan

 approved and each reason for approving an amount different from the requested

-recommendation committee or not, an attorney whose request for payment is
+G. An attorney whose request for payment is

 judge of the administrative judicial region, as provided under Article 26.05(c)

-of the Code of Criminal Procedure.?
+of the Code of Criminal Procedure.
 This motion must be filed within twenty-one

 (21) days from the date the attorney receives notice of the disapproval of